-11.3.1 Running a System Command Automatically at Start-Up
+10.3.1 Running a System Command Automatically at Start-Up

 At times, you may wish to add a custom command for the start-up process so that your computer executes this command every time it boots up.
-To run a system command automatically at start-up:

 1. On the Terminal, type the following command to open the rc.local file: